 Dr. Kroszner is a frequent commentator in the international media.
 He provides advice to financial institutions, government organizations, and central banks throughout the world.

-He holds a bachelor's degree in Economics with first class honors in Accounting and Finance from Macquarie University in Sydney and a master's degree and PhD in Applied Economics: Accounting and Finance from the University of Rochester.
-He has been a tenured full professor at Chicago Booth.
+Skinner holds a bachelor’s degree in Economics with first class honors in Accounting and Finance from Macquarie University in Sydney and a master’s degree and PhD in Applied Economics from the University of Rochester.

 Pradeep K Chintagunta is interested in empirically studying consumer, agent and firm behavior.
 He has studied packaged goods, pharmaceutical, technology and online markets to answer questions related to pricing, advertising and channels of distribution.
 More recently, he has started working in “development marketing” – studying the role of marketing in economic development.
 “I am interested in studying how marketing practices can impact small businesses and entrepreneurial enterprises in emerging economies and how we can leverage marketing knowledge to improve health outcomes.”

 Chintagunta is on the advisory editorial board of Marketing Science, and is the Editor of Quantitative Marketing and Economics.
 His research has appeared in the Journal of Marketing Research, Marketing Science, Management Science, the International Journal of Research Marketing, the Journal of the American Statistical Association, and the Journal of Econometrics.

 In addition to being a finalist for the O'Dell award in both 1996 and 2001, Chintagunta is the recipient of the Hillel J. Einhorn Award for Excellence in Teaching and has been named one of the Chicago Booth's top professors by BusinessWeek.